 - Contact information

-Not only can shops link out to their Top Shop page on job postings, they can (and should) link out to it in all the places we list in this article to take their technician recruiting efforts to the next level.
+Not only are shops linking to their Top Shop pages in job postings, but they’re also linking to it in all the places we list in this article—taking their technician recruiting efforts to the next level.

 Major Job Boards

-Major job boards shops & dealerships should be posting technician job openings on include:
+Major job boards shops and dealerships should advertise their technician job openings on include:

 - Google For Jobs

 Sometimes, going where the masses are isn’t always the answer.
 While the quantity of applicants will be less, by narrowing down your search to automotive, diesel and heavy equipment industry job boards, you are more likely to get qualified applicants.

 Industry job boards are gaining in popularity.
 Test out advertising your technician job openings on:

 Reverse Job Posts flip the traditional job board around and are an easy, free way to connect with technicians.

 How it works is technicians fill out a questionnaire summarizing their skill set and what they’re looking for in a shop.
 All their contact information is kept anonymous.
 Once their reverse job post is live, shops in their selected area receive an email notification.
 Then, shops can look at the technician’s reverse job posts, and decide if they want to send them a message, and, if it seems like a good fit, set up an interview.